Home fuel cell

 A home fuel cell or a residential fuel cell is an electrochemical cell used for primary or backup power generation.
 They are similar to the larger industrial stationary fuel cells, but built on a smaller scale for residential use.
-These fuel cells are usually based on combined heat and power (CHP) or micro combined heat and power (Micro-CHP) technology, generating both power and heated water or air.
+These fuel cells are usually based on combined heat and power (CHP) or micro combined heat and power (m-CHP) technology, generating both power and heated water or air.

-A commercially working cell is called Eni-Farm in Japan and is supported by the regional government, which uses natural gas to power up the fuel cell to produce electricity and heated water.

 Uses

-Since it is in general not possible for a fuel cell to produce at all times exactly the needed amount of both electricity and heat, home fuel cells are typically not standalone installations.
-Instead they may rely on the grid when the electricity production is above or below what is needed.
+Home fuel cells are installed alongside grid-provided mains power to consistently produce the exact amount of electricity and heat needed.
 Additionally, a home fuel cell may be combined with a traditional furnace that produces only heat.
-For example, the German company Viessmann produces a home fuel cell with an electric power of 0.75kW and a thermal power of 1kW, integrated with a traditional 19kW heat producing furnace, using the grid for electricity needs below and above the fuel cell production.
+For example, the German company Viessmann produces a home fuel cell with an electric power of 0 kW and a thermal power of 1 kW, integrated with a traditional 19 kW heat-producing furnace, using the grid for electricity needs below and above the fuel cell production.